Menu

 Since childhood I have loved looking at pictures and dioramas imagining the Cambrian Era, and the whole idea of the Cambrian 'explosion' of life forms.
 As well, I grew up looking at pictures of great British aircraft, particularly jets.
 (Apologies to Hiroshi Sugimoto who took photos of museum diorama's, including the one above, to which I added what I think might be Cambrian looking jet aircraft).

-My interest in Cambrian life forms and early British aerodynamic forms is perhaps fetishist as a result of early exposure to them in books, and in the case of aircraft, both books and 'Airfix' models; and of course, relentless drawing of these forms.
-A very early fixation was, of course, the British Supermarine Spitfire, Britain's top of the line interceptor famed, along with the more pedestrian Hurricane, for winning the Battle of Britain.
+My interest in Cambrian life forms and early British aerodynamic forms is perhaps fetishist as a result of early exposure to both subjects in books, and in the case of aircraft, both books and 'Airfix' models; and of course, relentless drawing of these forms.
+A very early fixation was, of course, the British Supermarine Spitfire, Wartime Britain's top of the line interceptor famed, along with the more pedestrian Hurricane, for winning the Battle of Britain.
 I can't tell you how many hours I gazed at this form as a young child, anywhere I found it.
 I fondled my Airfix models affectionately.
 There has to be a kind of eroticism to such a beautiful form, and I must have been imprinted similar to how I was imprinted with an attraction to the form of the human and particularly female body.
 Look at the beautiful thin monocoque 'elliptical' wings of the aircraft below, which gave it superb speed and handling.
-The Spitfire is Precambrian perhaps, but a premonition of aerodynamic design cues to come, by way of other slippery and fluidly dynamic British prop aircraft like the de Havilland Mosquito.
+It's slippery and fluidly dynamic movement through air was a cue to other British prop aircraft like the de Havilland Mosquito (not shown) but more importantly, for the shape of fast moving new airborne objects the jet age.

 (posted on 18 Jul 2023)